Sockets

 Arguments:

-• data.id (number) – the id of the study to save as template
+• data.id (number) – the ID of the study to save as template (required if onlyTemplate is false)

-• options (object) – the options for the transaction
+• options (object) – Configuration for the database operation.

 Returns: